MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 ![Sample App Snapshot](https://raw.githubusercontent.com/MicrosoftEdge/WebView2Samples/master/SampleApps/WebView2APISample/documentation/screenshots/sample-app-screenshot.png)
 -->

 If this is your first time using WebView, we recommend first following the tutorial [Get started with WebView2 in Win32 apps](../get-started/win32.md), which goes over how to create a WebView2 app and walks through some basic WebView2 functionality.
-That particular tutorial doesn't start with you creating a new Win32 project using a project template; instead, it starts with a finished project in the WebView2Samples repo, and walks you through how to optionally re-add the WebView2 code.
+That particular tutorial doesn't start with you creating a new Win32 project using a project template; instead, it starts with a finished project in the WebView2Samples repo, and walks you through the added WebView2 code.
 <!-- the getstart tut should probably create new app from project template, but, currently starts from existing project, that is provided now as a finished project -->

 For details of events and API handlers in WebView2, see [WebView2 API Reference](../webview2-api-reference.md).